hnphan/tiny-web-crawler/README.md

   * package `scraper` contains classes which help scrape links from html content
   * package `crawler` contain classes which orchestrate the crawling work in parallel
 * The crawling is done using graph breadth-first search.
 * Links at the same "depth" in the graph can be crawled in parallel to speed up the program.
 To simplify the concurrency model, we only crawl links at one depth at a time.
 * The concurrency is simply done by using an executor with an underlying fixed thread pool.
 Scala futures are automatically executed in parallel using this executor.
-* Web content retrieval is done using a wrapper around Jsoup HTTP library, which supports retrying in case of unstable connection, and exponential back-off to avoid overloading the target website.
+* Web content retrieval is done using a wrapper around Jsoup HTTP library.
+This wrapper supports retrying in case of unstable connection, and exponential back-off to avoid overloading the target website.

 ### Known limitations